 ABOUT THE ARTIST

-These hugely ambitious efforts may well lead to answers to questions that have troubled philosophers for thousands of years – who are we, where do we come from, what is our purpose – is there a purpose.
+These hugely ambitious endeavours may well lead to answers to questions that have troubled philosophers and religious thinkers for thousands of years – who are we, where do we come from, what is our purpose – is there a purpose.

 Our ancestors were pattern-seeking hunter-gatherers way before they were farmers whose ability to seek and find patterns in the world allowed them to live long enough to procreate and pass on what has been humanity’s unique characteristic – our curiosity.